koii-network/docs/develop/write-a-koii-task/task-development-guide/k2-task-template/k2-task-template.md

 ## What's in the template?

-- `index.js` — is the hub of your app, and ties together the other pieces.
-This will be the entrypoint when your task runs on task nodes.
+- `index.js` — is the hub of your app, and ties the other pieces together.
+This will be the entry point when your task runs on task nodes.

-- `NamespaceWrappers.js` — contains the interfaces to make API calls to the core of the task-node.
+- `_koiiNode` — is a directory that contains `koiiNode.js` which has the interfaces to make API calls to the core of the task-node.
 It contains all the necessary functions required to submit and audit the work, as well as the distribution lists.
-Check [here](/develop/write-a-koii-task/task-development-kit-tdk/using-the-task-namespace/) to learn more Namespace functions.
+Check [here](/develop/write-a-koii-task/task-development-kit-tdk/introduction/) to learn more namespace functions.

-- `coreLogic.js` — is where you'll define your task, audit, and distribution logic, and controls the majority of task functionality.
-You can of course break out separate features into sub-files and import them into the core logic before web-packing.

 ## Timers

-When a task is executed, it goes through different [phases](/develop/koii-task-101/what-are-tasks/gradual-consensus#how-does-it-work) that occur consecutively, and during each phase, a function is required to be run.
+When a task is executed, it goes through different [phases](/concepts/gradual-consensus/runtime-flow#how-does-it-work) that occur consecutively, and during each phase, a function is required to be run.
 Timers are IPC calls on the task-node that call events on the task during a particular time/slot during a task execution period.

 For example, after off-chain work has been done and a node submits its result on-chain, the timers trigger the next phase, which is the audit phase for verification of the submitted result.